yewin-mm/spring-security-jpa-jwt/README.md

 </h1>

 # spring-security-jpa-jwt
-* This is the sample backend microservice project for Spring Boot + Spring Data JPA + PostgreSQL application.
+* This is the sample backend microservice project for Spring Boot + Spring Security + Spring Data JPA + MySQL application.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents